ÎÞÂëרÇø

 expansion of lab space

-A closer look at how the expansion project will enhance teaching and learning in the College of Engineering.
+A closer look at how the expansion project enhances teaching and learning in the College of Engineering.

 BUILDING NAMING: DROSDICK HALL

-The soon-to-be new home for the College of Engineering has been named Drosdick Hall in recognition of $20 million in ongoing support of the College鈥檚 building expansion project from John G. Drosdick 鈥65 (COE).
+The new home for the College of Engineering has been named Drosdick Hall in recognition of $20 million in ongoing support of the College’s building expansion project from John G. Drosdick ’65 (COE).

 VILLANOVA'S STRATEGIC PLAN